 -

 Cost/fees - Some budgeting apps are free, while others may have subscription plans or one-time purchase fees.
-Evaluate the cost and features to determine if it aligns with your budget.
-Additionally, check if the app offers a free trial to test its functionality before committing.
+Evaluate the cost and features to determine if it's worth squeezing into your budget.

 But remember, before you select the one for you, be sure to consider what your needs and goals are first.
 Are you looking to save for a specific goal, track your daily expenses, or pay off debts?
 This way, you can refine your search to tailor your needs.